ckabalan/visualsubnetcalc/README.md

 It strives to be a tool for quickly designing networks and collaborating on that design with others.
 It focuses on expediting the work of network administrators, not academic subnetting math.

-## Design Tenants
+## Design Tenets

-The following tenants are the most important values that drive the design of the tool.
-New features, pull requests, etc should align to these tenants, or propose an adjustment to the tenants.
+The following tenets are the most important values that drive the design of the tool.
+New features, pull requests, etc should align to these tenets, or propose an adjustment to the tenets.

 - **Simplicity is king.** Network admins are busy and Visual Subnet Calculator should always be easy for FIRST TIME USERS to quickly and intuitively use.